 Language and Word Choice

-Another significant difference between prose and poetry is the language and word choice used in each.
+Another significant difference between prose and poetry is the language and word choice.
 Prose typically uses literal language and straightforward communication, while poetry employs figurative language, metaphors, similes, personification, and other literary devices to convey meaning.

-Poets often use language in creative ways, playing with sound and rhythm to create a unique reading experience.
-They may use alliteration to create a musical effect, or repetition to emphasize certain words or phrases.
+Poets often use language creatively, playing with sound and rhythm to create a unique reading experience.
+They may use alliteration to create a musical effect or repetition to emphasize certain words or phrases.

-By using these literary devices, poets can convey a deeper meaning that goes beyond the literal interpretation of the words.
+Using these literary devices, poets can convey a more profound meaning beyond the literal interpretation of the words.
 Understanding and appreciating the language and word choice used in poetry is essential for fully experiencing the emotional impact and beauty of the form.

 Purpose and Message